Affiliate links on Android Authority may earn us a commission. Learn more.

 iPhone SE (2022): The budget king

-That means the phone looks like an older iPhone but is powerful enough to keep up with its more modern siblings.
+That also means the phone looks like an older iPhone but is powerful enough to keep up with its more modern siblings.
 Its unassuming form factor also keeps the price down.

 This is the cheapest iPhone on Apple's current roster.

-Of course, it looks like an older iPhone makes sense because a lot of its features are straight out of 2018.
+Of course, it looking like an older iPhone makes sense because a lot of its features are straight out of 2018.
 It only has one rear camera lens, for example, and is made of polycarbonate instead of glass.
 It has huge bezels on the front, which could make for a cramped display if you’re used to phones with higher screen-to-body ratios.

 Still, you can’t argue with the price.
-The iPhone SE (2020) starts at just $399 for the model with 64GB of internal storage.
-That’s the lowest you’ll pay to enter the Apple ecosystem!
+The iPhone SE (2022) starts at just $429 for the model with 64GB of internal storage.
+That’s the lowest you’ll pay to enter the Apple ecosystem with a new phone!

 - Low price